Friday, September 6, 2019

 Films Directed by Women

-Many of the films showcased in Colcoa are written and directed by women such as “Papicha” by Mounia Meddour.
-“Papicha” is part of World cinema produced by France, and it is the Algerian Oscar© Submission in the category of Best International Feature Film.
+Many of the films showcased in Colcoa are written and directed by women, such as Papicha by Mounia Meddour.
+“Papicha” is part of World Cinema produced by France, and it is the Algerian Oscar© Submission in the category of Best International Feature Film.

 “I Lost My Body” COLCOA Special Presentation.

 I Lost My Body,” a nostalgic and poetic animation directed by Jérémy Clapin.
 This detective story is a mixture of horror and romance.
-This outstanding first-time work received the Critic’s Week Grand Prize in Cannes.
+This outstanding first-time work received the Critic’s Week Grand Prize at Cannes.

 “Minuscule: Mandibles From Far Away” COLCOA Los Angeles Premiere